See MizzouOnline for a listing of online courses offered during current registration period.

 - ARCHST 4813 | 4 Credit Hours

 - Spatial morphology, organization pattern, construction methods, materials, systems, and processes and integration with total design processes.
 Space planning and spatial manipulation in response to social, environmental, functional, and aesthetics specific to interiors.
 Prerequisites: instructor's consent required.
-Corequisites: ARCHST 3182 and ARCHST 3230.
+Prerequisite: ARCHST 3182.